garys-esri/geodev-dc-labs/runtime-workshop/exercises/Java/Exercise 2 Zoom Buttons.md

     }
     ```

 1. 3D is awesome, but it is almost always more complicated than 2D, and zooming is no exception.
 ArcGIS Runtime's 3D `SceneView` uses a _viewpoint_ with a _camera_ to change the user's view of the scene.
 Objects of type `Camera` are immutable and have a fluent API, so you can get a copy of the `SceneView`'s current viewpoint camera, use a factor to move it toward or away from the camera's current target, and use it as the `SceneView`'s new viewpoint camera.
 You can even animate the camera's movement and specify the duration of the animated camera movement (the code that follows uses `0.5f` to animate for half a second).
 In this case, we will use the `Camera`'s `zoomToward` method to create a new `Camera`.
-Add the following code to your `zoomScene(double)` method.
+Create a new `zoomScene(double)` method and add the following code to it.
 As you do, make sure you import `com.esri.arcgisruntime.geometry.Point` and `com.esri.arcgisruntime.mapping.view.Camera` instead of some other `Point` and `Camera` classes:

     ```
     Geometry target = getSceneTarget();